bufbuild/protovalidate/docs/migrate.md

 > [!NOTE]
 >
 > `protovalidate` does not require any code generation.
-The plugin `protoc-gen-valide`
+The plugin `protoc-gen-validate`
 > is no longer needed, and shouldn't be used with `protovalidate`.

 ## Migration process